rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 Is not God high in the heavens?
 See the highest stars, how lofty they are! ^2212

-But you say, What does God know?
+But you say, 'What does God know?
 Can he judge through the deep darkness? ^2213

-Thick clouds veil him, so that he does not see, and he walks on the vault of heaven. ^2214
+Thick clouds veil him, so that he does not see, and he walks on the vault of heaven.' ^2214

 Will you keep to the old way that wicked men have trod? ^2215

 They were snatched away before their time; their foundation was washed away. ^2216

-They said to God, Depart from us, and What can the Almighty do to us? ^2217
+They said to God, 'Depart from us,' and 'What can the Almighty do to us?' ^2217

-Yet he filled their houses with good things — but the counsel of the wicked is far from me. ^2218
+Yet he filled their houses with good things--but the counsel of the wicked is far from me. ^2218

 The righteous see it and are glad; the innocent one mocks at them, ^2219

-saying, Surely our adversaries are cut off, and what they left the fire has consumed. ^2220
+saying, 'Surely our adversaries are cut off, and what they left the fire has consumed.' ^2220

 Agree with God, and be at peace; thereby good will come to you. ^2221